Introduction — The Problem of Efficient Time Keeping

 Productivity, management and efficiency.

-The solution is to squeeze more out of your time.
+The solution is to squeeze more out of your time, especially now that business is moving even faster in 2020.
 This means making each minute count.
 The more effectively you can monetize your working minutes, the more you’ll earn and the faster you’ll grow without losing time.

 There are all sorts of tools that can help you to do that.
 App stores are overflowing with productivity apps that promise to help you work better and save time.
 Experts like David Allen and Tim Ferriss have built entire industries out of their ideas for list organization and outsourcing.
 They all promise a more efficient workflow.